kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 COPPA Compliance

-KristyGames' services are not intended for children under the age of 13, and we do not knowingly collect personal information from children under 13.
+The Company's services are not intended for children under the age of 13, and we do not knowingly collect personal information from children under 13.
 If you believe a child has provided us with their personal information, please contact us, and we will take steps to delete such information in compliance with COPPA.

 Security